 Alyssa Neely, Yaron Ayalon, and Rachel Barnett for of the Jewish Palmetto, the highest honor conferred by the making all of our local arrangements.
 Please make plans Jewish Historical Society of South Carolina.
 We are indeed to join us in Charleston for another engrossing weekend, indebted to Dale for her many contributions to preserving April 29-30, for "Paper Bridges': Letters of Hope and the history of South Carolina Jewry.
-Thank you Dale for Despair," 1933-1945, featuring New York Times op-ed page editor Sarah Wildman, who will discuss her 2014 book, Paper Love: Searching for the Girl My Grandfather Left Behind.
+Thank you Dale for Despair," 1933-1945, featuring New York Times op-ed everything you have done and continue to do. page editor Sarah Wildman, who will discuss her 2014 L'shalom, book, Paper Love: Searching for the Girl My Grandfather Alexander Cohen, M.D.
+Left Behind.
+JHSSC President